 - 3 garlic cloves, minced

-- 1 pound Italian sausage, casing removed
+- 1 pound Italian chicken sausage, casing removed

 - 1 (15 ounce) can of diced tomatoes